vijay9908/rps_gametask/README.md

 # rps_gametask
-this is a simple command line rock paper scissors game
+this is a simple command line rock paper scissors game which you can play on the terminal itself when bored.